 While the full report is only available to Eduventures’ clients, we’ve outlined a few of the key points here and offer our point of view.

-We've also asked Howard Lurie to join us on an upcoming webinar to discuss two recurring issues some higher education leaders face when developing online programs.
-You can register for the webinar here.
+We've also asked Howard Lurie to join us on a webinar to discuss two recurring issues some higher education leaders face when developing online programs.
+You can view the recording here.

 A brief history of building online programs